 Like plugins, A theme also provides a standalone version.
 The difference is that the standalone version may have a different plugins set.

 Unfortunately, you CANNOT use the standalone plugin with the standalone theme, the reason is that the standalone plugin is built with mobi-theme-base.

 In this case, you need to build the plugin yourself.

-In Mobi.css v3.0.0, we will use css-variables instead of SASS variables.
+In the future, we will offer a version with the future css features include css-variables.
 Then it's possible to include standalone plugin with standalone theme.

 It's easy to create your own theme.
 There are only a few basic variables need to be customized.